Ericolssoon/Project-2/README.md

 - Highscores and to be able to create your own username.

 ## Testing
+- I tested that this page works in different browsers: Opera, Chrome, Microsoft Edge
 - I confirmed that the game results are always correct.
 - I confirmed that this project is responsive. looks good and functions on all standard screen sizes using the devtools device toolbar.